Skip to main content

 Some other things that might be important to include in your annotation:

 - who is the intended audience?

-- who is the author and what qualifies her/him to write about this topic?
+- who is the author and what qualifies them to write about this topic?

-- what was her/his purpose for writing/creating it?
+- what was their purpose for writing/creating it?